zhukovgreen/zhukovgreen/README.md

 - [X] [iam@zhukovgreen.pro](mailto:iam@zhukovgreen.pro)
 - [X] [+420774081898](tel:+420774081898)

-Software and machine learning engineer with more than 4 years of experience.
+Python Software engineer with more than 4 years of experience.

-Interested in web applications, DevOps, infrastructure automation, and bots.
+Interested in web applications, eveything which uses asyncio, DevOps, infrastructure automation, bots etc.

 Compliment projects with machine learning, growing as a professional, learning new technologies, experimenting and building interesting products.

 I am pedantic in terms of writing clean and simple code, testing and documenting my work.
+And I have a big passion to the python asyncio stack.

 # Tech stack